GeorgiDimitrov87/ITcolective-FastApi-NextJs-Docker/README.md

 - Docker Compose – Consistent environments for development and production.
 - Pre-commit hooks – Automated code linting, formatting, and validation before commits.
 - Vercel Deployment – Serverless backend and scalable frontend, deployable with minimal configuration.

-This is a partial list of the technologies included in the template.
-For a complete overview, visit our [Technology selection](https://vintasoftware.github.io/nextjs-fastapi-template/technology-selection/) page.

-## Get Started

-To use this template, visit our [Get Started](https://vintasoftware.github.io/nextjs-fastapi-template/get-started/) and follow the steps.

-## Using the template?
-Let's talk!

-We’re always curious to see how the community builds on top of it and where it’s being used.
-To collaborate:

-- Join the conversation on [GitHub Discussions](https://github.com/vintasoftware/nextjs-fastapi-template/discussions)
-- Report bugs or suggest improvements via [issues](https://github.com/vintasoftware/nextjs-fastapi-template/issues)
-- Check the [Contributing](https://vintasoftware.github.io/nextjs-fastapi-template/contributing/) guide to get involved

-This project is maintained by [Vinta Software](https://www.vinta.com.br/) and is actively used in production systems we build for clients.
-Talk to our expert consultants — get a free technical review: contact@vinta.com.br.

-*Disclaimer: This project is not affiliated with Vercel.*